-Despite their growing role in agriculture, social practices effectively exclude women from direct access to land.
+Despite their growing role in agriculture, social practices and cultural norms effectively exclude women from direct access to land.
 It is customary for a woman not to claim her share of the family property unless it is given willingly.
 Women often surrender their right to property in exchange for the right to visit their parental home and seek their brothers’ assistance in cases of marital conflict.
-Households headed by women, which make up almost 30 percent of the total in the country’s eastern provinces, are more likely to suffer extreme forms of poverty and landlessness.
+Households headed by women, who make up almost 30% of the total in the country’s eastern provinces, are more likely to suffer extreme forms of poverty and landlessness.
 The Convention on the Elimination of all forms of Discrimination against Women (CEDAW) Committee also found in 2011 that women’s access to land was also hampered by lack of appropriate skills and institutional barriers that discourage women from accessing bank loans.

-In Bangladesh, women’s access to bank loans and other forms of credit is limited.
+In Bangladesh, women’s access to financial services, including bank loans and other forms of credit is limited.
 Most women lack the collateral to receive loans from banks.
 Low literacy rates also hamper women’s access to the formal financial sector.
-In addition, just 30.5 percent of currently married women who earned a living interviewed for the 2007 DHS reported having sole decision-making power over how that money was used.
-Nearly 12 percent reported that their husband had sole power.
-In recent years micro-credit programs operated by the government, NGOs, and the Grameen Bank have substantially increased the number of women employed outside the household in self-employed entrepreneurships, and also in manual labour and manufacturing.However, 43 percent of women are still employed in agriculture, the vast majority as unpaid family labour And in 2011 the CEDAW Committee expressed its concern that women are exposed to many difficulties in accessing second generation micro-finance.
+In addition, just 33.6% of currently married women who earned a wage that were interviewed for the 2007 Demographic and Health Survey (DHS) reported having sole decision-making power over how that money was used; 8% reported that their husband had sole power.
+In recent years micro-credit programs operated by the government, NGOs, and the Grameen Bank have substantially increased the number of women employed outside the household in self-employed entrepreneurships, manual labour and manufacturing.However, 43% of women are still employed in agriculture, the vast majority as unpaid family labour And in 2011 the CEDAW Committee expressed its concern that women are exposed to many difficulties in accessing second generation micro-finance.

 There are no reported legal restrictions on women’s freedom of access to public space; however in 2010, the government reported that, in practice, women’s movement is commonly limited to their homes and local areas due to discriminatory social norms.
-The situation in regard to freedom of speech, assembly, and association has recently improved, with the lifting of the Emergency Powers Rules in 2008.
+The situation in regards to freedom of speech, assembly, and association has recently improved, with the lifting of the Emergency Powers Rules in 2008.
 The 2010 Convention on the Elimination of all forms of Discrimination against Women (CEDAW) report notes that the media are active in challenging gender stereotypes, and raising issues that they feel are relevant to women.
 There appears to be an active and vocal women’s rights movement in Bangladesh, operating particularly in the areas of gender-based violence prevention and support to victims, and providing microcredit and other forms of support to disadvantaged women.

-According to a 2002 World Values Survey, 62.1 percent of Bangladeshis agree or agree strongly with the statement, “On the whole, men make better political leaders than women do, while 29.5 percent disagreed.
-However a 2007 Pew survey found the number that preferred men reduced to 52 percent, with 41 percent believing that men and women were equally qualified.
+According to a 2002 World Values Survey, 62.1% of Bangladeshis agree or agree strongly with the statement, “On the whole, men make better political leaders than women do”, while 29.5% disagreed.
+However, a 2007 Pew survey found the number that preferred men reduced to 52%, with 41% believing that men and women were equally qualified.
 Despite this some of the highest-ranking elected and appointed leader in politics, including the previous Prime Minister, have been women.

 However, evidence on the implementation of the law is lacking, and the law does not cover workers in the informal sector where a large population of women are employed.Attitudes towards working women are mixed in Bangladesh.
-In a 2002 survey, 59.5 percent agreed or agreed strongly with the statement, “A working mother can establish just as warm and secure a relationship with her children as a mother who does not work.”
-However, 36.9 percent disagreed.
-Further, 46.2 percent disagreed with the statement “Being a housewife is just as fulfilling as working for pay,” although this number had dropped more than 10 percent since 1996.
-68.2 percent of Bangladeshis (and 57.8 percent of women) also believe that women should give up their jobs to men in tough economic times when jobs are scarce, although more than 86 percent believe that both men and women should contribute to household income.
+In a 2002 survey, 59.5% agreed or strongly agreed with the statement, “A working mother can establish just as warm and secure a relationship with her children as a mother who does not work.”
+However, 36.9% disagreed.
+Further, 46.2% disagreed with the statement “Being a housewife is just as fulfilling as working for pay,” although this number had dropped more than 10% since 1996.
+68.2% of Bangladeshis (and 57.8% of women) also believe that women should give up their jobs to men in tough economic times when jobs are scarce, although more than 86% believe that both men and women should contribute to household income.

 CEDAW (2010), p.
-17 Freedom House (2010) CEDAW (2010), p.
-57 See CEDAW (2010); US Department of State (2011) Inter-Parliamentary Union (IPU) (2009) CEDAW (2010) IPU (2014) UNDP (2010), p.
+17 Freedom House (2013) CEDAW (2010), p.
+57 See CEDAW (2010); Citizens' Initiatives on CEDAW-Bangladesh (2010) Quota Project (2009) CEDAW (2010) IPU (2014) UNDP (2010), p.
 85 CEDAW (2011b), p.
-6 WVS (2002), Question D059.
-Pew (2007), Question Q.43.
-MoWCA (2009), pp. 63-64; CIA Government of Bangladesh (2013), Bangladesh Labour (Amendment) Act 2013, http://www.mole.gov.bd/index.php?option=com_docman& task=cat_view&gid=207&dir=DESC&order=name&Itemid=236&limit=5&limitstart=15 [accessed 19/05/2014] (in Bangla) The Daily Star (2013) Human Rights Watch (2013) Bloomberg (2013) MoWCA (2009), pp. 38-39; International Labour Organization (ILO) (2009) WVS (2002), Question Do56; World Bank (2009), Indicator 4.4.
-WVS (2002), Question D057; World Values Survey (1996), Selected Country/Sample: Bangladesh, Question D057.
-WVS (2002), Question C001; World Bank (2009), Indicator 4.5; WVS (2002), Question D058.
+6 WVS (2002), Question D059 Pew (2007), Question Q.43 MoWCA (2009), p.
+63-64; CIA Government of Bangladesh (2013), Bangladesh Labour (Amendment) Act 2013, http://www.mole.gov.bd/index.php?option=com_docman& task=cat_view&gid=207&dir=DESC&order=name&Itemid=236&limit=5&limitstart=15 [accessed 19/05/2014] (in Bangla) The Daily Star (2013) Human Rights Watch (2013) Bloomberg (2013) MoWCA (2009), p.
+38-39 CEDAW (2011b), p.
+7 WVS (2002), Question Do56; World Bank (2009), Indicator 4.4 WVS (2002), Question D057; World Values Survey (1996), Question D057 WVS (2002), Question C001; World Bank (2009), Indicator 4.5; WVS (2002), Question D058

 CEDAW (2003), Consideration of Reports Submitted by States Parties Under Article 18 of the Convention on the Elimination of All Forms of Discrimination against Women: Bangladesh, Fifth Periodic Report of States Parties, CEDAW/C/BGD/5, CEDAW, New York, NY.

-CEDAW (2010) Consideration of reports submitted by States parties under article 18 of the Convention on the Elimination of All Forms of Discrimination against Women Combined sixth and seventh periodic report of States parties Bangladesh, CEDAW/C/BGD/6-7, CEDAW, New York
+CEDAW (2010) Consideration of reports submitted by States parties under article 18 of the Convention on the Elimination of All Forms of Discrimination against Women Combined sixth and seventh periodic report of States parties Bangladesh, CEDAW/C/BGD/6-7, CEDAW, New York.

-CEDAW (2011) Responses to the list of issues and questions with regard to the consideration of the combined sixth and seventh periodic report Bangladesh, CEDAW/C/BGD/Q/7/Add.1, CEDAW, New York
+CEDAW (2011) Responses to the list of issues and questions with regard to the consideration of the combined sixth and seventh periodic report Bangladesh, CEDAW/C/BGD/Q/7/Add.1, CEDAW, New York.

-Central Intelligence Agency (CIA) (2011) World Factbook: Bangladesh, Washington, DC: CIA, online edition, https://www.cia.gov/library/publications/the-world-factbook/geos/bg.html (accessed 15 November 2011)
+Central Intelligence Agency (CIA) (2011) World Fact book: Bangladesh, Washington, DC: CIA, online edition, https://www.cia.gov/library/publications/the-world-factbook/geos/bg.html (last accessed April 2014).

 Food and Agriculture Organization (FAO), International Fund for Agricultural Development (IFAD), International Land Coalition (ILC) (2004), Rural Women’s Access to Land and Property in Selected Countries: Progress Towards Achieving the Aims of the Convention on the Elimination of All Forms of Discrimination against Women, FAO Gender and Population Division, IFAD Technical Advisory Division, and ILC, Rome.

-Freedom House (2010) ‘Freedom in the World country reports: Bangladesh’,www.freedomhouse.org/template.cfm?page=363&year=2010&country=7778(accessed 15 November 2011)
+Freedom House (2013) ‘Freedom in the World country reports: Bangladesh’,www.freedomhouse.org/template.cfm?page=363&year=2010&country=7778(last accessed April 2014).

-Hudson, V. and A. Den Boer (2005), “Missing Women and Bare Branches: Gender Balance and Conflict”, ECSP (Environmental Change and Security Program) Report, No. 11, The Woodrow Wilson International Center for Scholars, Washington, DC.
+Hudson, V. and A. Den Boer (2005), “Missing Women and Bare Branches: Gender Balance and Conflict”, ECSP (Environmental Change and Security Program) Report, No. 11, The Woodrow Wilson International Centre for Scholars, Washington, DC.

-Inter-Parliamentary Union (IPU) (2010), Women in Parliament: All Countries on National Parliaments, IPU: Geneva, http://www.ipu.org/wmn-e/classif.htm.
+Inter-Parliamentary Union (IPU) (2013), ‘Women in Parliament: All Countries on National Parliaments’, IPU: Geneva, http://www.ipu.org/wmn-e/classif.htm, (last accessed April 2014).

 Klasen, K. and C. Wink (2003), “Missing Women: Revisiting the Debate”, Feminist Economics, Vol. 9, No. 2-3, Routledge, London.